 Executive Chef Gretchen Hanson’s Wellness Cooking Class and Dinner

 Classes begin with opening orientation.
 Space is extremely limited.
 All classes take place at Hobos Restaurant and Bar.
-Learn everything you ever wanted to know about living a chemical and preservative free lifestyle.
+Learn everything you ever wanted to know about living a plant based, chemical and preservative free lifestyle.
 Learn to cook from scratch and amaze your partner and friends.
 Feel great about your body and make friends.
+Classes include dinner.

 Confessions of a Dirty Vegan